 7 Questions to Ask Customers for Powerful Testimonials

-In our increasingly competitive business landscape, customer acquisition has become harder than ever before.
+In the increasingly competitive business landscape, customer acquisition has become harder than ever for brands.
 To reduce costs and continue maximizing business revenue, you need to place a focus on your existing customer base.
-The reality is consumers, put a high level of trust in testimonials and customer reviews when determining whether or not to use your services or purchase your products.
+The reality is that consumers put a high level of trust in testimonials and customer reviews when determining whether or not to use your services or purchase your products.

 Whether they’re recorded in video format, visualized, or written, testimonials are a useful source for converting leads into business.
 Like a well-crafted marketing strategy, customer reviews rely heavily on storytelling.
 So, how do you turn your customer advocates into powerful testimonials?
 Here are 7 questions you can ask customers to draw out persuasive, compelling content.